bluemelodia/ArtInsights/README.md

 ## Issues/TODOs

+- Make reauth more graceful / easier for the user.
+- Engagement by time/day posted/day of week.

 - Directly visiting deviant-art, tumblr URLs causes auth token erasure and logout.
-- Background image takes a long time to load for the first time.
 - Add more animations (ex. loader on scroll, login page).
 - Refactor types - there's a lot of repetition.
 - Add responsive styles.